 - Join forces: When it comes to preserving native plants from loss due to habitat destruction and other related causes we will collaborate with other groups who take on such efforts as their primary mission to lend our support.
 We understand that the survival of native plants in the long term may depend on these efforts.
 However, Wild Ones’ core focus will be to support native-plant community restoration through education.

 Elaine was promoted from marketing and membership manager to this new role effective March 1, 2018.
 In her new position, Elaine will manage the national office and staff.
-This includes marketing, mission-related programs, the facility and grounds, compliance, office operations, technology and the Wild Store.
+This includes marketing, mission-related programs, the facility and grounds, compliance, office operations, technology, training, and the Wild Store.
 Elaine’s background includes a master’s degree in marketing and management and a bachelor’s degree in marketing and economics, both from the University of Arizona.